FosterCommerce/craft-vue-tailwind/README.md

 DEPRECATED: This was our initial foray into using Vue and Craft based off of the work Chase did.
+Archived for reference only.
+Use [Craft FWORK Plus](https://github.com/FosterCommerce/craft-fwork-plus) for production work.

 # craft-vue-tailwind